mariellefoster/marf-books/README.md

 - Becky Chambers: A Closed and Common Orbit
 - Octavia Butler: Bloodchild, and other stories
 - Seannan McGuire: Every Heart A Doorway
-- Jewelle Gomez: The Gilda Stories
+- Cathy O'Neil: Weapons of Math Destruction

 ## Future